Topic Areas: Speech and Language Science

 Proposals related to speech and language science but primarily focused on:

-• Techniques in neurogenic language disorders should be submitted to the Acquired Language Disorders in Adults or the Acquired Cognitive Communication Disorders topic areas.
+• Techniques in neurogenic language disorders should be submitted to the Language Disorders in Adults or the Acquired Cognitive Communication Disorders topic areas.

 • Speech perception related to hearing or hearing loss should be submitted to the Hearing, Tinnitus, and Vestibular Science topic area.